Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 By default, the Helm chart deploys a NodePort service for Logstash and with that it becomes available on the configured port: `32001` on all nodes of the cluster.
 You can now setup the corresponding nodes as Logstash hosts in your Filebeat configuration with Load-Balancing enabled and Filebeat will distribute the
 Traffic accross the available Logstashes.
-With that, it works almost the same as before, as Filebeat will establish multiple peristent connections for you.
+With that, it works almost the same as with the Docker-Compose deployment, as Filebeat establishes multiple peristent connections.
 The following diagram illustrates the approach:

 ![Filebeat and Logstash via NodePort](../imgs/kubernetes/filebeat_logstash_nodeport_3_worker_nodes.png)